Australian Football League: Finals series

-The top eight teams at the end of the AFL Premiership season compete in a four-week finals series throughout September, culminating in a grand final to determine the premiers.
-The finals series is played under the AFL final eight system, and the grand final is traditionally played at the Melbourne Cricket Ground on the afternoon of the last Saturday in September.
+As introduced in the 2026 AFL Season, only the top 6 are locked into finals whilst places 7-10 are to play in a 'Wildcard Round' as outlined in the new AFL final ten system.
+Places 7 and 10, 8 and 9 play to finalise the top 8 teams who will progress into week 2 of the finals.
+The finals series is played throughout September, culminating in a grand final to determine the premiers.
+The grand final is traditionally played at the Melbourne Cricket Ground on the afternoon of the last Saturday in September.

 The winning team receives a silver premiership cup, a navy blue premiership flag – a new one of each is manufactured each year – and is recorded on the perpetual E. L. Wilson Shield.
 The flag has been presented since the league began and is traditionally unfurled at the team's first home game of the following season.
 The Wilson Shield, named after Edwin Lionel Wilson, was first awarded after the 1929 premiership.
 The premiership cup was first introduced in 1959 and is manufactured annually by Cash's International at their metalworks in Frankston, Victoria.
 Additionally, each player in the grand final–winning team receives a premiership medallion.